zudsniper/mcp-notifications/docs/USAGE.md

 ```
 await run("notify", {
   title: "Current View",
   message: "Here's a screenshot of the current application state.",
-  image: "/path/to/screenshot.png"
+  image: "/path/to/screenshot.png" // Use image when the image is a local file that needs uploading
 });
 ```